-The MIC2169 is a voltage mode step-down regulator.
-The block diagram, above, illustrates the voltage control loop.
-The output voltage variation due, to load or line changes, will be sensed by the inverting input of the transconductance error amplifier via the feedback resistors R3, and R2 and compared to a reference voltage at the non-inverting input.
+The MIC2169A is a voltage mode step-down regulator.
+The figure above illustrates the block diagram for the voltage control loop.
+The output voltage variation due to load or line changes will be sensed by the inverting input of the transconductance error amplifier via the feedback resistors R3, and R2 and compared to a reference voltage at the non-inverting input.
 This will cause a small change in the DC voltage level at the output of the error amplifier which is the input to the PWM comparator.
-The other input to the comparator is a 5V triangular waveform.
-The comparator generates a rectangular waveform whose width t{ON} is equal to the time from the start of the clock cycle t_0 until t_1 , the time the triangle crosses the output waveform of the error amplifier.
-To illustrate the control loop, assume the output voltage drops due to sudden load turn-on, this would cause the inverting input of the error amplifier which is a divided down version of $\mathrm{V}{\mathrm{OUT}}$ to be slightly less than the reference voltage.
-This causes the output voltage of the error amplifier to go high.
-This will also increase the PWM comparator t{ON} time of the top side MOSFET, causing the output voltage to go up and bringing V{OUT} back in regulation.
+The other input to the comparator is a 0 to 1V triangular waveform.
+The comparator generates a rectangular waveform whose width $t{\rm ON}$ is equal to the time from the start of the clock cycle t_0 until t_1 , the time the triangle crosses the output waveform of the error amplifier.
+To illustrate the control loop, let us assume the output voltage drops due to sudden load turn-on, this would cause the inverting input of the error amplifier which is divided down version of V{OUT} to be slightly less than the reference voltage causing the output voltage of the error amplifier to go high.
+This will cause the PWM comparator to increase t{ON} time of the top side MOSFET, causing the output voltage to go up and bringing V{OUT} back in regulation.